 A great alternative to a fixed monthly rate contract is a hourly contract with a broad scope and a defined annual budget.
 This is like the budgeting process of almost any internal IT department – they let you know what they’ll do for you and be accountable for an annual budget.
 The benefit to you is that then you’re only paying for the service that you’re utilizing.

-If you want to have a discussion on how hourly IT service can benefit your business, contact Rent-A-Nerd and we’ll be happy to have a discussion!
-You can reach us at 604-268-6373 or at email@example.com.
+If you want to have a discussion on how hourly managed IT service Kelowna can benefit your business, contact Rent-A-Nerd and we’ll be happy to have a discussion!
+You can reach us at 604-268-6373 or at firstname.lastname@example.org.